 The history of Liberation Day in the Netherlands

-Liberation Day is right around the corner but, due to the current coronavirus pandemic, all celebrations have been suspended.
+Liberation Day is here again but, due to the current coronavirus pandemic, all major celebrations have been suspended.
 So, what better way to spend your Liberation Day than learning about an important part of the Netherlands’ history?

-Well, there might be loads of better ways to spend your Liberation Day in quarantine but if you fancy a break from binging Netflix, reading, pacing up and down the room or baking your fourth banana bread loaf of the day, then settle down and get ready to learn about the liberation of the Netherlands from the Nazi regime.
+Well, there might be loads of better ways to spend your Liberation Day in lockdown but if you fancy a break from binging Netflix then settle down and get ready to learn about the liberation of the Netherlands from the Nazi regime.